Quasaur/thoughts/content/BIBLE/Prov/03/DISCIPLINE-REBUKE.md

 _Just_ as a father _disciplines_ the son in whom he delights

 ## Dataview
-ptopic:: [[topic-HUMILITY]]
-source:: 'Proverbs 3:11,12'
-sortedSource:: 'Proverbs 03:11,12'
+alias:: "Passage: Discipline and Rebuke are the Attributes of Love" ptopic:: [[topic-HUMILITY]] source:: 'Proverbs 3:11,12' sortedSource:: 'Proverbs 03:11,12'